monodot/awesome-codebases/README.md

 # Awesome Codebases [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-> A curated list of well-written and maintained codebases to learn from
+> A curated list of real world codebases to learn from

-Because we're always learning new things, let's build a list of high-quality, well-written codebases to learn from.
+Because we're always learning new things, let's build a list of high-quality, real world codebases to learn from.
 These can come in useful for learning new languages, frameworks, and technologies.

 What we look for: